Katerynukr/garage/README.md

 - sign up, sign in and sign out funtionality
 - notes field for truckscreated with redactor
 - responsive design of project
-- protection agains SQL injection
+- protection agains SQL

+### project was made with Symfony framework